7Block Labs

 Failover: design for what breaks in the real world

-1. Cross-chain relay delays
+2) Cross-chain relay delays

-1. Vendor outage or mispricing
+1. Vendor Outage or Mispricing

 Confidence intervals are a control input, not a UI garnish

-If a feed publishes a price and confidence (Pyth), treat the confidence as a “volatility meter”:
+If a feed puts out a price and confidence level (like Pyth does), think of that confidence as a sort of “volatility meter.”

 Concrete build: a reference aggregator